how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 Why the Bong Joint Is Often the Point of Failure

 A bong joint fails more often than thicker sections of the tube because it concentrates multiple kinds of stress in one small, rigid piece of glass.
-The joint has geometry changes, it supports an inserted part, and it stays wet while being exposed to temperature swings, so small day-to-day loads can stack up into a crack.
+The joint has geometry changes, it supports an inserted part, and it stays wet while exposed to temperature swings, so small day-to-day loads can stack up into a crack.

 Stress Concentration at the Joint